langerkirill/Calendar/README.md

 # Calendar

 This project is a calendar made with React and Redux.
+It was bootstrapped with create-react-app.
 It allows you to switch months and add reminders to days.
 The reminders are stored in a Redux store.
 Reminders persist on the page, but not through a refresh.
-I used moment.js for all of the calendar day calculations.
+I used moment.js for all of the calendar calculations.

-To run this app, clone the project and run:
+To run this app, clone the project and get to the root of the project in terminal.
+Then run:

 **npm i**

-After an install, run:
+After the packages install, run:

 **npm start**